-If you have to join two separate lengths of acrylic together, you have either two options.
-The first is to butt the two pieces of acrylic together and providing you’ve cut two perfect edges, they should meet up against one another to provide a seamless finish.
+If you have to join two separate lengths of acrylic, you have two options.
+The first is to butt the two pieces of acrylic together, and providing you’ve cut two perfect edges, they should meet up against one another to provide a seamless finish.
 If cut correctly, you shouldn’t even notice the join.

-If, however, your skills with cutting the acrylic have been a little less than perfect, you can use a straight aluminium splashback joint between the joins instead.
-This will slot in-between the two pieces of acrylic and cover the edge of each cut.
-It will create a visible join but may provide a neater finish if your cuts aren’t perfect.
-If you’re using an aluminium joint, you should cut this to the same height as your acrylic using a metal saw.
+If your acrylic cutting has been less than perfect, use a straight aluminium splashback joint between the joins.
+This joint slots between the two acrylic pieces and covers each cut edge.
+It creates a visible join but often provides a neater finish if your cuts aren’t perfect.
+Use a metal saw to cut the aluminium joint to the same height as your acrylic.

 11. Fixing the Acrylic into Position

-We have two methods available for this step; either using glue or screws.
-As mentioned previously, which method you use will depend on how transparent your acrylic is, and whether you wish to change it at a later date.
+We have two options available for this step: glue or screws.
+As mentioned previously, the method you choose depends on how transparent your acrylic is and whether you wish to change it later.

-Whichever method you pick, you should do a “dry fit” first, to make sure everything will fit perfectly into place before you go ahead and properly secure it.
+Whichever method you pick, you should do a dry fit first to ensure everything fits perfectly into place before you go ahead and properly secure it.

 Method 1: Using Glue

-Using a suitable all-purpose construction adhesive with a cartridge gun, apply a liberal amount of adhesive onto the back of the splashback in an up and down V-motion, so the back of the acrylic is covered with several different points of contact.
+Using an all-purpose construction adhesive with a cartridge gun, apply a liberal amount of adhesive onto the back of the splashback in an up-and-down V-motion so the back of the acrylic is covered with several different points of contact.

-We also recommend using a suitable double-sided tape along with the adhesive, so the splashback is held firmly into place whilst the adhesive goes off.
+We recommend using double-sided tape with the adhesive so the splashback is held firmly in place whilst the adhesive sets.
 To do this, affix several lengths of tape along the back of the splashback and peel back the top layer.

-Once you’re ready to install the splashback, lift it up and push firmly onto the wall along the entire length of the splashback.
-You want to make sure the adhesive has made contact with the wall throughout the whole length, so do be thorough with this.
+Once you’re ready to install the splashback, lift it up and push it firmly onto the wall along the entire length of the splashback.
+Ensure the adhesive has made contact with the wall throughout the whole length of the splashback.

-If you need to use an aluminium joint, this should be fitted at the same time as the splashback.
+If you need to use an aluminium joint, fit this simultaneously.
 Simply apply some adhesive to the back of the jointing bar and slot it into the edge between the splashback.
 If any adhesive pushes out from the back of the splashback, wipe this away.

 Method 2: Using Screws

-If you’re using screws to affix your splashback, you’ll need to drill four holes in each corner of the acrylic in the same way you did earlier for the socket.
-If your splashback is particularly long in length, you may wish to add two in the middle as well.
+If you’re using screws to affix your splashback, drill four holes in each corner of the acrylic as you did earlier for the socket.
+If your splashback is particularly long, you may also wish to add two in the middle.

-Once these have been drilled, you can then hold the splashback up onto the wall in position and mark the same holes into the wall.
-Drill these same holes onto the wall and place wall plugs into them.
+Once you’ve drilled these holes, hold the splashback in position and mark the same holes onto the wall.
+Drill these holes into the wall and place wall plugs into them.

-To affix the acrylic splashback, we recommend using mirror screws as these have ‘caps’ that slot over the screw for a more visually pleasing appearance.
-Simply screw through the front of the acrylic into each of the wall plugs and tighten to secure it into position.
-You can then add the caps for a sleek finish.
+To affix the acrylic splashback, we recommend using mirror screws because they have caps that slot over the screw for a more visually pleasing appearance.
+Screw through the front of the acrylic into each wall plug and tighten it.
+Add the caps for a sleek finish.

-Pro Tip: Before Installation, make sure your acrylic splashback is suitable for use behind a hob, as not all acrylics are heat resistant.
+Pro Tip: Before Installation, ensure your acrylic splashback is suitable for use behind a hob, as not all acrylics are heat resistant.

-If you’ve used an adhesive, make sure to leave it to dry for a minimum of 24 hours and then you can remove the plastic cover from the acrylic splashback.
+If you’ve used an adhesive, leave it to dry for a minimum of 24 hours and remove the plastic cover from the acrylic splashback.
 Removing earlier than this may cause the acrylic to separate from the glue.

 13. Sealant Between Splashback and Worktop